 Albert DeSalvo Strangled His Victims With Their Own Underwear

-Albert DeSalvo was dubbed the Boston Strangler back in the 1960s, when he went on a killing spree from 1962 to 1964.
+Before anyone knew who he was, Albert DeSalvo was dubbed the Boston Strangler back in the 1960s, when he went on a killing spree from 1962 to 1964.
 He preyed on the weak and lonely, sneaking into women’s homes - many of them older women - savagely raping and then strangling them to death.

 Jeffrey Dahmer Tried To Turn His Victims Into Zombies

-Ted Bundy Severed Women’s Heads
+Ted Bundy Severed The Heads Of Some Of His Victims

 Bundy reportedly killed 30 people during his crime spree in the '70s.
-He was convicted and in 1980 was sentenced to death in Florida.
-He died by the electric chair in 1989.
+Convicted in 1980 and sentenced to death in Florida, he died by the electric chair in 1989.